 Where to Stay for Visiting Wineries in Southern Maine

-The southern coast of Maine is littered with quaint resort towns just ripe for a beachside getaway.
+The southern coast of Maine is filled with quaint resort towns just ripe for a beachside getaway.
 But if you want to be within walking distance of wine tasting, Portland’s where it’s at.

 Plus, with the most breweries per capita in the United States and having been named Restaurant City of The Year by Bon Appétit, there are plenty of spots for imbibing and dining.